timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-04-16:
+# Objectives for Today 2020-04-17:

 ## Morning

-- Try to boost the Jam Video signal one more time, maybe it can still work out?
-- Open Unity and continue 'porting' Turbo Boom! physics, and adding some fun stuff to mess around.
-- Keep messing around in Unity.
+- Failed because twitch servers were down.
+Spend 45 minutes trying.

 ## Evening

-- Playing a little bit Unity to get the track resetting.
-- Creating some racecars for the racing kit asset pack.
+- Preshow before Ludum Dare Theme announcment;
+  - Focus on Overlay improvements, perhaps setup a goal for VR??, perhaps practice in Unity
+- At 9pm ET Ludum Dare 46 Theme is announced!!!
+- Begin thinking of tiny ideas to fit the theme, that wants to be created in a weekend!

 ## NOTICE